aces/Loris/docs/wiki/01_STUDY_PARAMETERS_SETUP/02_Clinical_Instruments/02_instrument_format/PHP_instrument.md

 quality assurance that is undergoes.
 Refer to the [Additional Configurations](# Additional Configurations) section below for more information.

+The `getDataDictionary()` function must be defined and return an iterable list of dictionary items for each of the instrument fields.
+Alternatively, the instrument can use the `LorisFormDictionaryImpl` trait to auto-generate the data dictionary for the instrument. (see Template instrument or raisinbread instruments for proper usage of the trait)

 Finally, the `getFullName()` function must be changed to reflect the correct full name of the instrument.

 #### Pages